netifi/netifi-helm-charts/README.md

 --env="NETIFI_CLIENT_DISCOVERY_STATICPROPERTIES_PORT=8001"
 ```

-And now start Ping service that connects statically to the broker over the TCP connection:
+Now start Ping service that connects statically to the Netifi Broker over the TCP connection, and again be
+sure to replace the `ADDRESSES` value with the address of your minikube cluster:

 ```bash
 kubectl run ping1 --image=netifi/pinger-ping --image-pull-policy=Never \